 Master’s programmes are not available at the Open University.
 Instead, you have to apply in the Master’s level admissions procedure.
 At the master’s level, you apply to a specific degree programme.
 You should find a programme you are interested in and familiarize yourself with the admission criteria of the programme of your choice.

 It is up to you to consider whether you need to improve your skills in a given area in order to gain admission, and then see if the Open University course selection has something that would benefit you in the admission process to Master’s programmes in general or when applying to a specific Master’s programme.

 For details on the admission to Master’s programmes, please see the Aalto University admissions page.

 Credit transfers are processed at Aalto University only after you have been granted a right to pursue a degree.

 The Open University offers some Master's level courses.
 It may also be possible to complete Aalto University Master's degree courses as a non-degree-student.

 Aalto University believes that education must offer more possibilities than ready-made solutions.

-Open University courses are open to everyone regardless of their background or age.
-Open University offers individual courses in Business, Technology, Languages and Art and Design.
+Open University courses are open to everyone regardless of background or age.
+Open University offers individual courses in Business, Technology, Languages, and Art and Design.
 Students are admitted to individual courses in the order of registration.